bmuschko/gradle-nexus-plugin/README.md

         }
     }

+### Credentials

 In your `~/.gradle/gradle.properties` you will need to set the mandatory Nexus credentials required for uploading your artifacts.

     nexusUsername = yourUsername
     nexusPassword = yourPassword

 If you don't specify one of these properties, the plugin will prompt your for their values in the console.

+### JAR tasks

+For each of the task mentioned above, the plugin exposes an extension property.
+With the help of these properties you can enable or disable the task for your project.

+    nexus {
+        attachSources = false
+        attachTests = true
+        attachJavadoc = false
+    }

 ### Example